Bubble Tea Edmonton

 - Using the Best Ingredients Only

 Our Motto is “Eat Rice Live Forever” and if you try us once you will know why.
-Get Free Delivery and Save 10% On Pickup Orders today.
+Get Free Delivery and at Edmonton’s favourite Asian restaurant.
 Yes build your bubble tea online and we will deliver it for you

 How to Order